alainamstutz/TwiCs_samplesize/TwiCs_samplesize.md

 * Provide a step-by-step guide how to calculate the sample size for a TwiCs
 * CLASSIC cohort: cohort of elderly people with comorbidities (n= ca. 4300) / TwiCs intervention: telephone coaching for lifestyle change
 * They show how they were not able to reach adequate power with a low uptake of ca. 40% even with a cohort of 4300 participants
-* However, the key point was (which is not discussed): They assumed ZERO effect among non-uptakers in intervention.
-This might be reasonable in their case, maybe not..
+* However, their key assumption was (which is not discussed): ZERO effect among non-uptakers in intervention.
+This might be reasonable in their case, but for sure not in ours.

 2. Pate et al: https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-016-0208-1
 * Simulation study and sample size for a cluster-randomized TwiCs, including recommendation which IV estimator to use
-* They argue that TwiCs suffer from "dilution bias", and ITT will always be biased (hence, use an IV estimator)
+* They argue that TwiCs suffer from "dilution bias" (hence, use an IV estimator)
+* Disagree re "dilution bias", agree with Kessels et al (see below)

 3. Candlish et al: https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-017-0295-7
 * Simulation study and sample size for a individual-randomized TwiCs, including recommendation which IV estimator to use
-* They argue that TwiCs suffer from "dilution bias", and ITT will always be biased (hence, use an IV estimator)
+* They argue that TwiCs suffer from "dilution bias" (hence, use an IV estimator)
+* Disagree re "dilution bias", agree with Kessels et al (see below)

 4. Kessels et al: https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-023-01941-5
 * Summary of methods challenges in TwiCs
 * Argue that the "dilution bias" outlined by Pate et al and Candlish et al are not biases, but a question of interpretation (treatment effect vs. offer of treatment effect): "The authors reveal that the larger the refusal rate, the more bias was found in the ITT effect [...], but that should not be interpreted as bias.
 Again, [dilution] bias in the ITT effect of a TwiCs study should not be seen as bias relative to the ITT effect of a standard RCT, but relative to its own definition."
 * I agree.
 However, of course, the non-uptake rate AFTER the TwiCs should be more or less the same as DURING the TwiCs.
 This will not always be the case, esp. when the TwiCs results are positive.
-* Then, the real effect will be somewhere between the ITT and the IV effect - and thus, as Pate et al and Candlish et al suggest, it is recommended to always show both analyses, the ITT and an IV analysis.
+* Then, the real effect will be somewhere between the ITT and the IV effect - and thus, as Pate et al and Candlish et al suggest, it is recommended to always show both analyses, the ITT and a per protocol analysis (using IV - or IPW)

 5. Van der Velden et al: https://academic.oup.com/ije/article/46/1/96/2617171?login=false
-* Summary of how to analyse and interprete TwiCs
+* Summary of how to analyse and interpret TwiCs
-* Argue against "dilution bias"
+* They argue similar as Kessels et al. against a "dilution bias"
 * Explain how to use IV estimators in TwiCs and underlying IV assumptions

 6. Gal et al: https://pubmed.ncbi.nlm.nih.gov/31146022/